-This series follows the Center’s interest in monastic movements amid broader religious traditions.
-It explores the everyday life of monastic individuals and the collective experience of religious communities, and it focuses on the nature of asceticism and monasticism rather than monastic institutions, patronage or property.
-The series is a home for research on Eastern Christian communities and also welcomes submissions exploring non-Christian traditions during the period 500-1500 CE.
+This series examines monastic movements amid broader religious and cultural traditions.
+It explores the everyday life of monastic individuals, the collective experience of religious communities, and the nature of asceticism and monasticism, as well as monastic institutions, patronage, and spaces and landscapes central to ascetic traditions, including sites of veneration.
+The series also welcomes research on monastic and ascetic communities and traditions from around the world during the period 500-1500 CE.

 Edited by Susan M. B. Steuer and E. Rozanne Elder

-This catalogue describes an American manuscript collection brought to the USA during the first part of the twentieth century.
-Owned by the Trappist abbey of Our Lady of Gethsemani in Kentucky (the house of Thomas Merton) the eclectic collection includes medieval manuscripts as well as materials of interest for the study of the French Revolution.
+This catalogue describes an American manuscript collection owned by the Trappist abbey of Our Lady of Gethsemani in Kentucky (the house of Thomas Merton) the eclectic collection includes medieval manuscripts as well as materials of interest for the study of the French Revolution.

 ISBN 978-1-58044-222-0 (clothbound) © 2016